The Sweet Spot of Procrastination

 In college, I did rebel and covered my trusty browns with gray contacts so I could use my blue-eyed friend’s ID to get into bars.
 I also thought that gray made me look exotic.
-Our Tribe should not be allowed to stick anything in our eyeballs that requires insertion and extraction on a consistent basis.
+Note: People with ADHD should not be allowed to stick anything in our eyeballs that requires insertion and extraction on a consistent basis.
 Sometimes I left the contacts in for days, sometimes my eyelashes karate chopped my attempts at shoving them back in, and more than once, I rocked one gray eye and one brown, acting as though I was born with some magical eye mutation.

 No matter how hard I may have wished for gray eyes or blue eyes or green eyes or cat eyes, at the end of the day, they still came out brown, so I decided to work with what I have.